Alkwin/MobileIP/README.md

 Commit structure: [X-Y] [message], where:
   - X is the number of the sprint
   - Y is the number of the card inside the sprint
-  - the message will contain a short description of the changes made
+  - message will contain a short description of the changes made